kircherlab/BCalm/README.md

 #### Using conda
 We suggest using conda as a package management tool.
 Its installation guide can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

-The provided package is available from GitHub.
+`BCalm` is available from GitHub.
 Here we give installation instructions using either `devtools` or `remotes`.

 **Remotes:**
 ```bash